makstakeda/StagiMap/README.md

 <h3>1.
 Starting to work</h3>

 <p>You need to download library and include that JS-file to your page.
-Also you must choose language of map's localization in RFC-3066 format.
-You don't need to include basic library of Yandex.Maps - this library are included in StagiMap.
+Also you need to choose language of map's localization in RFC-3066 format.
 For example,</p>

-<pre><script src=".../stagimap.js?lang=en"></script></pre>

-<p>Map will be initialize in DIV with id="stagimap" with setted width and height.</p>

 <h3>2.
 Map's settings</h3>